iiroki/user-auth-project/README.md

 ## Future improvements
 - Email could also be used to recover a forgotten password.
-- JWT audience and issuer could also be validated.
+- JWT secrets could use rotation (during maintenance for example).

 ## Local development
 Add the following secrets with .NET Core Secret Manager tool: